 History of the Czech Philharmonic

 Since its very first concert on January 4, 1896 the orchestra has been led by and comprised of outstanding artists, all of whom have contributed to building the Czech Philharmonic's excellent reputation at home and around the world.
 The orchestra's activities have also significantly – for better or for worse – tended to manifest the artistic, cultural, and political context reflective of the times.
-The history of the Czech Philharmonic reads like a gripping book – the story continues but in the meantime, it is certainly worthwhile to read several of its earlier chapters.

 Saturday, January 4, 1896 at 19:30 – the precise time of the Czech Philharmonic’s historic first concert.
 On the program and on the podium is Antonín Dvořák.
 This most famous of Czech composers conducts his own works: the third Slavonic Rhapsody, the world premiere of Biblical Songs nos.
 1-5, the Othello overture, and Symphony No. 9 „From the New World.“ We are in Prague’s Rudolfinum, where the largest concert hall will later bear Dvořák’s name.
 In his own way, Bedrich Smetana (1824-1884) is also present at this concert – he had wanted to create a tradition of symphonic concerts for Czech listeners even as far back as the 1860s.
 Also present are the initiators of the Society for the Maintenance of a Large Orchestra in the City of Prague, an organization founded in 1882.
 Its thoughts have now become reality thanks to the Czech Philharmonic organization and thanks to Dvořák.
 That Saturday night he gave the Czech Philharmonic his endowment with „honest, encouraging, and powerfully recommended evidence of its grace.“

 Programme of the first Czech Philharmonic concert / Photo: archive of the Czech Philharmonic